-The HMS entry method shows a KSPC smaller than that of the T9 system in both tests: news and SMS texts.
+In this relatively limited evaluation the HMS entry method shows a KSPC smaller than that of the T9 system in both tests: news and SMS texts.
 The improvement is of, respectively, 7 and 13 percent.
 The better result for the bigram method is mainly due to two reasons.
 First, the utilization of the previously written word to predict the next word results in an improvement of the prediction compared to the methods relying only on dictionaries such as T9.
 Secondly, the fact that words are actually predicted before all characters are entered improves even further the performance of HMS over T9.